Azure Data Explorer API Overview

 A number of client libraries are also available to use the service, without dealing with the REST API protocol.

-Azure Data Explorer also supports the Microsoft SQL Server communication protocol (MS-TDS), and includes a limited support for running T-SQL queries.
+Azure Data Explorer supports the Microsoft SQL Server communication protocol (MS-TDS), and includes a limited support for running T-SQL queries.
+The supported versions of MS-TDS include 7.x and 8.0.
 This protocol enables users to run queries on Azure Data Explorer using a well-known query syntax (T-SQL) and database client tools such as LINQPad, sqlcmd, Tableau, Excel, and Power BI.

 For more information, see MS-TDS.